-It is pretty clear that consumer adoption of technology is here to stay, which is why it is so important for health professionals to learn how it is changing healthcare.
+It is pretty clear that consumer adoption of technology is here to stay.
+This is why it is so important for health professionals to learn how it is changing healthcare.
 Consumers are using apps to track food intake, steps, sleep, blood sugars, and food expiration dates.
-They are snapping photos of meals, grocery market foods, and cooking adventures.
+They are snapping photos of meals, supermarket foods, and cooking adventures.
 They are accessing their medical records, reading health articles, getting daily health messages, and following photo boards of food groups.